Working together to reimagine public spaces and create places where many feel a sense of belonging

 Placekeeping is a form of engagement that prioritizes ecological, historical and cultural relationships relating to the care of a place.
 It unsettles shared public spaces to bring Indigenous histories and futures into focus.

-We recommend this popular and key resource on civic-Indigenous placekeeping available at no-cost on the Community Solutions Portal for download in full or in part.
+We recommend this popular and key resource on civic-Indigenous placekeeping available at no-cost on the Evergreen Resource Hub for download in full or in part.

 Civic-Indigenous Placekeeping and Partnership Building Toolkit